Chart Color Schemes

 Geelong features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 56.1% of all households, including 20.0% couples with children, 26.2% couples without children, and 8.6% single parent families.
-Non-family households constitute the remaining 43.9%, with lone person households at 37.2% and group households comprising 6.7%.
-The median household size is 2.1 people, smaller than the Rest of Vic average of 2.4.
+Family households constitute 56.1% of all households, including 20.0% couples with children, 26.2% couples without children, and 8.6% single parent families.
+Non-family households account for the remaining 43.9%, with lone person households at 37.2% and group households comprising 6.7% of the total.
+The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households